mattlennon3/awesome-config/README.md

 ## Credits

 File structure, blocks of code and lots of other things heavily borrowed from [WillPower3309](https://github.com/WillPower3309/awesome-dotfiles).

+Main resource for widgets and theming from [Mofiqul](https://github.com/Mofiqul/awesome-shell)

-Thanks dude!
+Thanks All!